 - bookmark this web page for the latest information

 - speak to your personal tutor or supervisor

 - email firstname.lastname@example.org.

-Students who experienced disruption due to the industrial action are eligible to claim for costs incurred, for example childcare, subsistence and travel.
-Further details, including how to make a claim.
+Students who experience disruption due to the industrial action are eligible to claim from the Industrial action reimbursement fund for costs incurred, for example childcare, subsistence and travel.

 Support for you

 If you're feeling any impact on your health or wellbeing, you can access wellbeing support.